Arab citizens of Israel: Education

 The Israeli government regulates and finances most of the schools operating in the country, including the majority of those run by private organizations.
-The national school system has two major branches – a Hebrew-speaking branch and an Arabic-speaking branch.
+The school system has two branches, Hebrew-speaking and Arabic-speaking.
 The curricula for the two systems are almost identical in mathematics, sciences, and English.
 It is different in humanities (history, literature, etc.).
-While Hebrew is taught as a second language in Arab schools since the third grade and obligatory for Arabic-speaking school's matriculation exams, only basic knowledge of Arabic is taught in Hebrew-speaking schools, usually from the 7th to the 9th grade.
+Hebrew is taught in Arabic schools from third grade and obligatory for Arabic-speaking school's matriculation exams, a basic knowledge of Arabic is taught in Hebrew schools, usually from the 7th to the 9th grade.
 Arabic is not obligatory for Hebrew speaking school's matriculation exams.
-The schooling language split operates from preschool, up to the end of high school.
+The schooling language split operates from preschool to the end of high school.
 At the university level, they merge into a single system, which operates mostly in Hebrew and in English.

 In 2001, Human Rights Watch described government-run Arab schools as "a world apart from government-run Jewish schools."
 The report found striking differences in virtually every aspect of the education system.

 In 2005, the Follow-Up Committee for Arab Education said that the Israeli government spent an average of $192 a year on Arab students compared to $1,100 for Jewish students.
 The drop-out rate for Arabs was twice as high as for Jews (12% versus 6%).
 There was a 5,000-classroom shortage in the Arab sector.

 According to the 2004 U.S. State Department Country Reports on Human Rights Practices for Israel and the occupied territories, "Israeli Arabs were underrepresented in the student bodies and faculties of most universities and in higher professional and business ranks.
 Well educated Arabs often were unable to find jobs commensurate with their level of education.
 According to Sikkuy, Arab citizens held approximately 60 to 70 of the country's 5,000 university faculty positions."